List of polyurethane applications

 Polyurethane foam is widely used in high resiliency flexible foam seating, rigid foam insulation panels, microcellular foam seals and gaskets, durable elastomeric wheels and tires, automotive suspension bushings, electrical potting compounds, seals, gaskets, carpet underlay, and hard plastic parts (such as for electronic instruments).

 Usage per application

 The following table shows an example how polyurethanes were used in one country over a dozen years ago (US data from 2004):

 Cleaning products

-Polyurethane foam is used to make many kitchen and bathroom sponges.
+Open-cell flexible polyurethane foam is used to make many kitchen and bathroom sponges.
+The combination of low cost, high flexibility and high abrasion and tear resistance make polyurethanes excellent materials for scrubbing applications.

+Polyurethane sponges have been shown to reduce the risk of spreading certain bacteria.

+Industrial Insulation

+Rigid polyurethane foam is used in various industries to provide thermal insulation to installations and pipes.
+In particular, the piping for district heating systems in Europe is primarily insulated using a pre-insulated pipes sandwich assembly composed of a steel heat service pipe, an insulating layer (polyurethane foam) and a polyethylene (PE) casing, which are bonded by the insulating material.
+One of the main advantages of rigid polyurethane foam is that it offers a very low thermal conductivity (with values as low as 23mW/m⋅K) while offering enough structural strength to withstand the loads that buried pipe systems are subjected to.